austencollins/serverless-boilerplate/README.md

-# Serverless REST API
+# Serverless Boilerplate

-Work in progress – This is a ready-to-deploy Serverless REST API.g
+Work in progress – This is a ready-to-deploy Serverless Application Boilerplate.